Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 git reset --hard e220bfb1e34b8c6b6fce1deb7884244239284716
 ```

+You can also remove a specific file from staging by using `git rm –cached filename.ext` where `rm` is short for remove.

 **Remove Git**: To remove git tracking from a folder use the following command in `git bash`, the command prompt or in VS Code:

 ```sh